- What do international volunteers do?

 We welcome non-Australian citizens currently living in Australia or New Zealand to apply to volunteer with Palms.

-All applicants must be able to fund their own travel to our pre-departure Orientation Course.
+All applicants must be able to fund their own travel to our pre-departure Orientation Course in Sydney.
 For this reason, individuals living overseas may wish to consider volunteer sending agencies in their home country.

 What support does Palms give during the placement?